showlab/WorldWander/README.md

 ## 🎉 News
 <pre>
+• <strong>2026.07</strong>: 🔥 The checkpoints for synthetic and realworld are now released.
 • <strong>2026.05</strong>: 🔥 The EgoExo-Synthetic dataset is now released.
 • <strong>2025.12</strong>: 🔥 Our paper, training code, and project page are released.
 </pre>